Skip to content

 • Smaller Size: Produces more compact glyphs, but may result in pixelation or loss of detail.

-• Smaller Fonts: Create smaller, more memory-efficient textures.
+• Smaller Fonts: Smaller, more memory-efficient textures.

 Changing the font size automatically triggers a recalculation of the font’s baselines (e.g., Alphabetic, Hanging), ensuring text remains correctly aligned.